NextronSystems/analysis-cockpit-manual/administration/system-settings.rst

 ``>Settings\Users and Roles\LDAP``

-This section lets you configure an LDAP server and define mappings between LDAP groups and roles within the Analysis Cockpit.
+This section lets you configure a remote LDAP server to integrate with your Analysis Cockpit.
+This lets you use existing LDAP/Windows Domain users to log into the Analysis Cockpit, as well as define mappings between LDAP groups and roles within the Analysis Cockpit.

 .. figure:: ../images/cockpit_ldap1.png
    :alt: Configure LDAP